Our team has compiled statistics on total U.S. credit card debt over the years, average credit card debt per cardholder and much more.

 If you are late paying your credit card bills and struggling in a quicksand of debt, there are ways to erase all of that red ink.

-- Federal Reserve Bank of New York, Household Debt and Credit Report, first quarter 2019
+- Federal Reserve Bank of New York, Household Debt and Credit Report, final quarter 2020

-- TransUnion Consumer Credit Origination, Balance & Delinquency Trends: Q1 2019 report
+- TransUnion Consumer Credit Origination, Balance & Delinquency Trends: Q4 2020 report